telerik/winforms-docs/controls/gridview/cells/iterating-cells.md

 ---
 title: Iterating Cells
-page_title: Iterating Cells | RadGridView
+page_title: Iterating Cells - WinForms GridView Control
-description: You can iterate through the cells of each row using the __Cells__ collection of GridViewCellInfo.
+description: WinForms GridView allows you to iterate through the cells of each row using the __Cells__ collection of GridViewCellInfo.
 slug: winforms/gridview/cells/iterating-cells
 tags: iterating,cells
 published: True